HamadAli248/Containerisation-of-a-react-application-demo-with-docker/DockerisingReactApp.md

 - --name specifies a name with which you can refer to your container in subsequent commands, in this case example.

 Visit your application in a browser at localhost:80.
 You should see your application up and running.
 At this step, you would normally do everything you could to ensure your container works the way you expected.

-All of the code in the blog can be found in the [GitHub repository](https://github.com/HamadAli248/Containerisation-of-a-react-application-demo-with-docker)